Home battery storage ROI calculator: Perth 2026 guide

 Does a home battery make financial sense in Perth?
 Real payback periods, costs, savings breakdowns, and tips to maximise your investment.

 Home batteries are the hottest topic in WA energy right now.
 But do they actually make financial sense?
-The answer depends on your specific situation.
+The honest answer is that it depends on your situation.
 Let's crunch the numbers.

 Battery prices have dropped 40-50% over the past five years, but they're still a big outlay.